tdiprima/ML-Python-Projects/docs/Python/Function annotation.md

 plot_predictions()
 ```

 <br>
-Certainly, I'd be happy to help!
 Here's one way you could refactor your function to make it more extensible and separate it into its own file.

-First, let's create a new Python file named `plotting.py`.
+First, let's create a new file named `plotting.py`.
 In this file, we'll define a new function called `plot_predictions`:

 ```python
 def plot_predictions(train_data, train_labels, test_data, test_labels, predictions=None):